 Another benefit of interior and exterior glass doors is they let natural daylight stream in, which provides a more inviting experience for shoppers, diners or visitors.
 Traditional glass business doors accomplish this, too, but frameless storefront glass doors look even better – clean, simple aesthetic, and uninterrupted views.

-They’re not Just Pretty: The Specs on Frameless Commercial Glass Doors
+The Benefits of Frameless Commercial Glass Doors

 Visual attractiveness alone, of course, is not all you’re looking for in the portal to your business.
 A glass door needs to be sturdy, secure, safe, impact-resistant, and able to contain temperature flow.
 It also needs to blend in with the design of its building.
 Solid tempered glass entry doors have many more advantages than being cool.